alexpado/hoyoverse-music-unpacker/README.md

 # 3. About update packages

+> [!IMPORTANT]
+> Since Hoyoverse started changing the way the pre-download package work, you might not be able to use this.
+The reason
+> being that they're not releasing it for everyone at the same time.
+Using the program in diff mode will not work and
+> warn you that it could not find any update package.
+>
+> I'm working on a way to make it compatible, but it might take some time.
+If you have an idea about it, do not hesitate
+> to open a discussion.

 When a game is going to be updated in the next few days, Hoyoverse allows player to download the update package before the actual release.
 This package contains the whole update and can be used to retrieve the music before the game is updated.